Awards and Prizes

-- That you have asked your two academic referees for permission to use their names and have emailed/given them the information provided for referees see Advice to Referees.
-Please make sure they understand this application is for a BFWG award and ask them to email their references to email@example.com with the subject title ‘REFERENCE’ followed by your name before the closing date for applications (February 23rd 2018).
+- That you have asked your two academic referees for permission to use their names and have emailed/given them the information provided for referees.
+Please make sure they understand this application is for a BFWG award and ask them to email their references to firstname.lastname@example.org with the subject title ‘REFERENCE’ followed by your name.

 - We do acknowledge all applications received but this can take some days if we are getting a great many applications.
 Please do NOT write asking if we have received your application unless it is over two weeks since you sent the application and you have not had an acknowledgement.
 The same applies to the referee reports – we acknowledge all we receive but the process may take some days.

 - Shortlisted candidates will be informed probably before the end of June but shortlisting has been severely delayed in the past few years due to the number of applications (and sometimes chasing up missing references so please do encourage your referees to write before the closing date).
 Those candidates shortlisted will be asked to give a presentation in BFWG’s London headquarters in July or possibly August.
 If you are unavailable on the relevant date we do our best to make alternative arrangements such as a Skype interview.
 At the interview those candidates shortlisted will be asked to speak for eight minutes on their research followed by questions from the interviewing panel of academics.
 Throughout the application assessment, the criteria for making awards are a student’s overall academic excellence, quality of research and ability to communicate this.

 If you have queries please get in touch with us on: email@example.com

 BFWG Awards 2017

 Department of Modern History, Oxford University From mills to militants: the Kenney sisters, suffrage and social reform c 1890 – 1970